Skip to main content

 Steps to register a Secret

-Step 1: Access the StackSpot Portal.
-You have two options to access the portal:
+Step 1.
+Access the StackSpot Portal.
+You have two options to access the Portal:

-1. Go directly to the Account Portal.
+1. Access directly via the Account Portal;

 2. After logging into the StackSpot EDP Portal, click on your profile avatar.

-Step 3: Click on the 'Secrets Management' section;
+Step 3.
+Click the 'Secrets Manager' section;

-Step 5: Select the type of Secret you want to register and fill in the specific information according to the chosen type.
+Step 5.
+Select the type of Secret you want to register and fill in the specific information according to the chosen type.
 See the details below:

 Types of Secrets and required fields